'Hunger Games' exhibition takes fans into the film franchise

-NEW YORK (Reuters) - For actors Jennifer Lawrence, Josh Hutcherson and Willow Shields, the stars of the blockbuster film franchise “The Hunger Games,” exploring a new exhibition about the world depicted in the movies was like taking a trip down memory lane.
+NEW YORK, July 1 (Reuters) - For actors Jennifer Lawrence, Josh Hutcherson and Willow Shields, the stars of the blockbuster film franchise “The Hunger Games,” exploring a new exhibition about the world depicted in the movies was like taking a trip down memory lane.

 With hundreds of costumes, props, photos and interactive displays, “The Hunger Games: The Exhibition” which opened on Wednesday at the Discovery Times Square museum, brings fans into the dystopian, post-apocalyptic nation of Panem depicted in the films.